puzzubly/portfolio/README.md

 🐱‍🚀  Worked on the brand toolkit: CSS + googlefonts

-🐱‍🚀  Discovered react Icons
+🐱‍🚀  Discovered React Icons

 🐱‍🚀  Made a basic landing page

 🐱‍🚀  Looking at hosting options, going to use Netlify.

-I'll need to build the examples and create them on the web too, and link to them from my website?
+🐱‍🚀  I'll need to build the examples and create them on the web too, and link to them from my website?
+Researching Gatsby, a static site generator which uses node js, graphQL